A detailed guide for hiking the Kepler Track in 3 Days. Get the most out of this incredible hike without paying hundreds in hut fees!

 In regards to freedom camping laws in New Zealand, you are able to pitch a tent anywhere in New Zealand's parks, as long as you are 500 metres away from the Great Walks track.

-For more information on where to camp at the Luxmore Hut, you can read my full guide with GPS coordinates here.
+For more information on where we decided to camp near the Luxmore Hut, you can read our camping experience near the Luxmore Hut here.

 Kepler Track Map